 Faculty and Staff Response to Media Calls

-When faculty and staff members are asked to comment or provide information on an institutional question or an issue that relates to the entire institution, the reporter should be referred to the Office of News and Public Information.
+When faculty and staff members are asked to comment or provide information on an institutional question or an issue that relates to the entire institution, the reporter should be referred to the Office of Media and Public Relations.
 The staff will refer the reporter to the appropriate source for comment.

-While it is optional for a faculty or staff member to contact the Office of News and Public Information prior to talking with a reporter about the employee’s area of expertise, it is very important that the News and Public Information office be notified immediately after the faculty or staff member has spoken with a reporter.
+While it is optional for a faculty or staff member to contact the Office of Media and Public Relations prior to talking with a reporter about the employee’s area of expertise, it is very important that the Media and Public Relations office be notified immediately after the faculty or staff member has spoken with a reporter.
 Staff members monitor and track the progress of all UMW-related stories in order to help reporters find sources and gather facts.
 Knowing to whom a reporter has talked will assist in the tracking process, and it allows the office to provide the reporter with all pertinent information.
-In addition, an archive of published news stories about the University of Mary Washington is maintained by the News and Public Information office, and daily news articles are sent to members of the Board of Visitors and other key groups.
+In addition, an archive of published news stories about the University of Mary Washington is maintained by the Media and Public Relations office, and daily news articles are sent to members of the Board of Visitors and other key groups.

 FOIA and FERPA